mh-cz/GameMaker-Foreach/README.md

 ####
-If you use `return` statement call `fe.done();` before otherwise it will freeze To break the loop use `fe_break;` otherwise it's not gonna clean up the loop from memory `continue` can be used normally
+If you use `return` statement call `fe.done();` before otherwise it will freeze To break the loop use `fe_break;` otherwise it's not gonna clean up the loop from the memory `continue` can be used normally

 ## Examples